kjrin710/dwm/README.md

 dwm is an extremely fast, small, and dynamic window manager for X.

-This is my custom dwm, fork from sr/dwm.
+This is my custom dwm, forked from sr/dwm.

 Requirements
 ------------